ganyinghung/ganyinghung.github.io/docs/_posts/2024-11-12-setting-up-iis-docker-on-mac.md

 To keep the source code updated without relying on live mounts, we set up a scheduled task that periodically runs `ROBOCOPY`([The robust file and folder copy](https://ss64.com/nt/robocopy.html)).
 This command copies any changes from the mounted source directory (e.g., `C:\website`) to `C:\inetpub\wwwroot`, making the latest version of the code available to IIS.

-Here is the Powershell script that sets up the scheduled task:
+Here is the PowerShell script that sets up the scheduled task:
 ```powershell
 $action = New-ScheduledTaskAction -WorkingDirectory "c:\windows\system32" -Execute "Robocopy.exe" -Argument "C:\WEBSITE C:\INETPUB\\WWWROOT /S /XF .DS_Store /XD .git"
 $trigger = New-ScheduledTaskTrigger -At (Get-Date) -Once -RepetitionInterval (New-TimeSpan -Minutes 1) -RepetitionDuration (New-TimeSpan -Days 1)